KariyapperumaMV/VisionCart/README.md

 </ul>

 ## Main purpose
-This application has been developed to fulfilment of an assignment in Software Architecture module in the year 3 semester 2.
+This application has been developed to fulfilment of an assignment in Software Processing Model in the year 3 semester 1.

 <img src="https://static.sliit.lk/wp-content/uploads/2021/10/24070027/SLIIT.png" align="middle" width="50%" hight="25%">